-In those instances where a detailed menu approach is desired, application programs can be developed that incorporate both existing SCI commands and new SCI commands.
-(Refer to the DNOS Systems Programmer's Guide and the System Command Interpreter (SCI) Reference Manual for detailed information on SCI capabilities.)
+For those instances in which a detailed menu approach is desired, application programs can be developed that incorporate both existing SCI commands and new SCI commands.
+(Refer to the DNOS Systems Programmer's Guide and the DNOS System Command Interpreter (SCI) Reference Manual for detailed information on SCI capabilities.)